 Something For the Home

-Use this as an excuse for a little housewarming gift like a soy candle, a small plant or new home decor, like this DIY washi tape monogram.
+Use this as an excuse for a little housewarming gift like a soy candle, a small plant or new home deco.
 These homey touches will go a long way.

 For home decor, be sure you really know the person and their taste well!
 If they’ve mentioned wanting a houseplant or a letterboard, go for it.
 But if it’s for someone who you aren’t sure of their style tastes, it’s better to go with something generic.